 4-H'ers are sometimes involved in long-term learning experiences with peers and adult volunteers.
 Active, hands-on learning is an important part of UC 4-H. Our point of view is that youth learn through experiencing.
 They reflect through sharing and processing the experience, and applying what they learn in real-life situations.
 This is why we offer a range of experiences.
-Each UC 4-H member learns through participation in many opportunities, including the following:
+Each UC 4-H member learns through participation in many opportunities, including:

 - Projects.
 Projects help members gain new knowledge and skills.
 They take responsibility for their decisions.
 Some project work continues at home.
 This gives members a chance to develop stronger relationships with parents/guardians/siblings.
-(Parents: be supportive and help guide your 4-H'er; don't try to do their work for them.) - Presentations.
-Through oral presentations, members present subjects in an organized, concise, and effective manner.
-Members gain confidence in their public-speaking skills.
+(Parents: be supportive and help guide your 4-H'er; don't try to do their work for them). - Presentations.
+Through oral presentations, members show and tell others how to do something they have learned.
+Members gain confidence in their public speaking skills.
 This is one of the first steps in developing personal leadership skills. - Record Keeping.
 The ability to keep accurate records is an important life skill.
 Through entries made in their UC 4-H record books, members learn good record keeping skills.
-These records help members learn from their UC 4-H experiences and develop business skills.
-In order to successfully complete a UC 4-H project, members are required to keep records of their project work.
+These records help members learn from their UC 4-H experiences, and develop business skills.
+In order to successfully complete a UC 4-H project, members are required to keep records of their project work. - Recreation.
+Members learn to enjoy life, balance work with leisure time, and develop social skills through their interactions with others.
+Recreation also provides opportunities to teach leadership skills. - County (and other) Contests.
+Through their participation in contests, members learn cooperative and competitive skills.
+Awards may be provided in recognition of their efforts. - Exhibits.
+Members may choose to exhibit their project results at the county fair or some other setting.
+Exhibiting UC 4-H projects allows the public to learn what 4-H'ers are doing.
+It helps members learn how they can improve their work and gives them a sense of pride and accomplishment.